By: John Gray, AAR Senior Vice President of Policy & Economics

 Freight rail is the backbone of our nation’s intermodal network.
 The rail segment often begins at on-dock port facilities where containers are transferred directly from ships to trains, then carried long distances inland.
 Railroads are also used to move millions of intermodal units in purely domestic service each year, representing a valuable and effective alternative to excessive reliance on highways to transport freight.

 Successful intermodal corridors need sufficient line haul and terminal capacity to keep trains moving and avoid congestion or delay.
 With that in mind, US railroads have created the most advanced intermodal network in the world by more-fully utilizing existing capacity and through tens of billions of dollars in spending on new infrastructure and equipment directly connected to intermodal operations.

-This intermodal-specific spending is part of a broader $660 billion in spending from 1980 through 2017 — paid for with railroads’ own funds, not taxpayer funds — on capital expenditures and maintenance expenses related to locomotives, freight cars, tracks, bridges, tunnels, and other infrastructure and equipment.
+This intermodal-specific spending is part of a broader $25 billion average, annual spending — paid for with railroads’ own funds, not taxpayer funds — on capital expenditures and maintenance expenses related to locomotives, freight cars, tracks, bridges, tunnels, and other infrastructure and equipment.

 1980: A Turning Point for Railroads

 Railroads’ high levels of spending were not always possible.
 Prior to 1980, the industry was in dire condition.
 Bankrupt railroads accounted for more than 21 percent of the nation’s rail mileage, rail infrastructure was crumbling, and railroads lacked the funds to properly maintain their tracks.

 Excessive government regulation was largely to blame.
 As the US Department of Transportation put it, “The current system of railroad regulation … is a hodgepodge of inconsistent and often anachronistic regulations that no longer correspond to the economic condition of the railroads, the nature of intermodal competition, or the often-conflicting needs of shippers, consumers, and taxpayers.”